bobpetersen/movie-collection/README.md

 [X] create HTML form for submitting a movie
 [X] create app controller for movies
-[X] create POST route for submitting movies - will include SQL INSERT query [ ] create app controller for genres
+[X] create POST route for submitting movies - will include SQL INSERT query [X] create app controller for genres
-[ ] create POST route for submitting genres - will include SQL INSERT query [ ] create a GET route that returns all movies
+[X] create POST route for submitting genres - will include SQL INSERT query [X] create a GET route that returns all movies
 [ ] display movies on the DOM in an HTML table
+[ ] display genre on movie card
-[ ] add DELETE movie functionality and route
+[X] add DELETE movie functionality and route
-[ ] add client side routing
+[X] add client side routing
-[ ] add HTML form to submit a genre
+[X] add HTML form to submit a genre
-[ ] display a list of all genres with ability to DELETE a 'not in use' genre
+[X] display a list of all genres with ability to DELETE a 'not in use' genre